Here are some Fun Facts from my 2nd edition.

 Grizzly River Run

 Grizzly Peak started out as a 25’ X 25’ hand-carved foam model that was scanned into a computer.
-The computer translated it into the plans of the final version that is steel and cement, carved to look like stone.
+The computer translated it into the plans of the final version which is steel and cement, carved to look like stone.

 World Of Color